Skip to content

 Above Average Intelligence

-One of the key personality traits that augment Maine Coon hunting ability is their above-average intelligence.
+One of the key personality traits that augments Maine Coon hunting ability is their above-average intelligence.

 With above-average intelligence, these felines can easily learn hunting skills and even have a strong urge to pursue prey.